ansible/awx/docs/docsite/rst/administration/clustering.rst

 - When spinning up a cluster, the database node should be a standalone server, and PostgreSQL should not be installed on one of the controller nodes.

+- PgBouncer is not recommended for connection pooling with AWX.
+Currently, AWX relies heavily on ``pg_notify`` for sending messages across various components, and therefore, PgBouncer cannot readily be used in transaction pooling mode.

 - The maximum supported instances in a cluster is 20.

 - All instances should be reachable from all other instances and they should be able to reach the database.
 It is also important for the hosts to have a stable address and/or hostname (depending on how the controller host is configured).